Hypnootis/codecamp-rwd/README.md

-# codecamp-rwd
+# freecodecamp.org Responsive Web Design
-Repo for the freecodecamp.org RWD course
+Here be thy projects that are build following this course